 where to start

-Before heading out to your favorite Christian book store or website, get on your knees!
-Always start any new endevour with prayer!
+Before heading out to your favorite Christian bookstore or website, get on your knees!
+Always start any new endeavour with prayer!
 God will give you the desire of your heart, especially when it comes to digging into His Word, by answering this prayer request!
 I promise, you will find the perfect Bible if you start on your knees in prayer.

 how to pick a study bible

 We must understand the difference between a devotional Bible and a Study Bible.
 A devotional Bible will have articles geared toward devotional quiet times while a Study Bible will have articles as well but these will have an emphasis on theological studies and discussions.
 They will have sections for related verses which promote word studies and cross-references for related verses and topics.

 A good study Bible does not have to be thick and heavy.
 Several Bibles come in a thin line option.
 There is a wide range of translations to choose from as well as Study Bibles produced by renown preachers with commentaries and word meanings.